 What are emerging stock markets and why you should pay attention

 What are emerging markets?
-This term be hard to define, and there are many criteria that goes into determining which markets are emerging.
+This term can be hard to define, and there are many criteria that goes into determining which markets are emerging.
 One common agreement is that emerging markets are what used to be called lesser developed countries, and they constitute a group of lower and middle income countries who are working towards a more global integration.
 Emerging markets are characterized by many things, one of which is that the country must be working towards significant reforms in politics and the economy of the country.
 These countries are working towards better global integration.

 Generally, emerging markets are countries that display under development, or have a slowly developing financial and commercial infrastructure in place, with more participation in the capital market by foreign investors and a high potential for growth economically.
 Emerging markets will usually possess some common characteristics, but not all of these must be present for a country to be considered an emerging market.
 The country usually has a gross national product per capita that is lower than nine thousand three hundred and eighty five American dollars, and has undergone recent and significant liberalization of the economy, which can be indicated by state owned companies undergoing privatization and the removal of obstructions and controls for foreign investment in the market.